tytydraco/yessleep/out/Our_neighbors_wear_our_clothes_.md

 He said my room was open before he got back.
 And I was lying limp with my head on the chair, sleeping soundly.

 If that was a dream.
 That was the most fuck up shit I've ever experienced.
 And I won't take it any other than that.

-Or who would have open the door before my brother or even let himself in.
+Still, I can't help but ask myself.
+Who open the door before my brother or even let himself in.